AmriteshJangir/DEVOPS/README.md

-# Lightweight and Dynamic DevOps Pipeline
+# DevOps CI/CD Pipeline Project

-This project demonstrates a simple, scalable CI/CD pipeline using GitHub Actions, Netlify, and free-tier resources.
-It is designed to be OS-agnostic and meet industry-standard QoS.
+This project shows a basic automated deployment pipeline using GitHub Actions and Netlify for static sites.

-## Project Structure
-- **/frontend:** Frontend code.
-- **/backend:** (Optional) Backend code.
-- **/.github/workflows:** CI/CD workflow files.
-- **/docs:** Project documentation.

-## Setup Instructions
-1. Clone the repository.
-2. Install dependencies in the `/frontend` folder (e.g., `npm install`).
-3. Configure your environment variables and secrets.
-4. Commit and push your changes to trigger the CI/CD pipeline.
+## How it works
+- Push code to GitHub
+- GitHub Actions triggers deploy.yml
+- Netlify CLI deploys the site using secrets